 - Now place press (metal coin and/or silicone pad) over waxed paper and press harder

 - Repeat, building up layers until the pan is half full, then press in vice.

 - Repeat until the pan is full, and press in vice again.

 Above: see how the silicone pad has an indent from being sandwiched between the vice and metal press?
 That kind of pressure just can't be achieved by hand.
 That indent was made by my trusty vice (available at regular hardware stores around the world).

-The Drop TestHere's a vine (6-second video) I did of the drop test.
+The Drop TestDo a drop test to check that you are good to go.
 It doesn't have to be from a great height, but if your eyeshadow can pass a simple drop test without crumbling and coming out of the pan, then it's not only sufficiently pressed, but also has the correct amount of binder.

 Do TellDo you do your own pressed eyeshadows?
 Which base powders are your favorites?
 How about binders?
 Which tools do you use to press?